Jakub Miśkowiak

-Jakub Miśkowiak (born on 3 August 2001) is an international motorcycle speedway rider from Poland.
+Jakub Miśkowiak (born 3 August 2001) is an international motorcycle speedway rider from Poland.

 Speedway career

 In 2021, Miśkowiak won the gold medal at the Team Junior World Championship with Wiktor Lampart and then won the World Under 21 Championship after winning two of the three rounds.

-In 2022, he won the bronze medal at the World Under-21 Championship in the 2022 SGP2 and won the 2022 World U-21 Team Championship.
+In 2022, Miśkowiak won the bronze medal at the World Under-21 Championship in the 2022 SGP2 and won the 2022 World U-21 Team Championship.

-In 2023, he won a fifth consecutive (and 6th in total) Team Speedway Junior European Championship for Poland.
+In 2023, Miśkowiak won a fifth consecutive (and 6th in total) Team Speedway Junior European Championship for Poland.
 In 2024, he rode for Vargarna in Sweden.

 Family

-His uncle is former Polish international speedway rider Robert Miśkowiak.
+Miśkowiak's uncle is former Polish international speedway rider Robert Miśkowiak.